bcheikes/csc-249-p2-banking-client-server/README.md

 The bank_server:

 * MUST run in its own computing process (i.e., in a dedicated terminal window).
-* MUST allow multiple simultaneous ATM_client connections.
+* MUST allow multiple simultaneous ATM client connections.
-* MUST communicate with ATM_clients exclusively by sending and receiving messages over the network using an application-layer message protocol of your own design.
+* MUST communicate with ATM clients exclusively by sending and receiving messages over the network using an application-layer message protocol of your own design.
 * MUST allow multiple ATM clients to send messages to the server and receive timely responses from the server.
 One client should never be blocked until other client(s) have completed all their transactions.
 * MUST validate an account's PIN code before allowing any other transactions to be performed on that account.
 * MUST prevent two or more ATM clients from accessing the same bank account and performing transactions on it.
+* MUST transmit error results to the client using numeric codes rather than literal message strings.
 * After a customer "logs in" to their account from an ATM client, the server MUST allow any number of transactions to be performed during that client banking session.
 During the session, access to the account from other ATM clients MUST be rejected.
-* After a customer "logs out" of their account from an ATM client by exiting the client, the server MUST again allow a new ATM client to connect and access that account.
-* MUST prevent unfriendly clients from sending messages which cause the server to crash, behave incorrectly, or provide unauthorized access to customer bank accounts.
+* MUST prevent malicious client applications (i.e., other than the implemented atm_client application) from being able to send messages the the server which cause the server to crash, behave incorrectly, and/or provide unauthorized access to customer bank accounts.
 * The bank_server MAY generate console output for tracing and debugging purposes.
 * The bank_server MUST NOT assume that any customer has access to the server's console.
-* Server source code must be well documented following program documentation standards posted at this link:
-* Source code comments should be sufficient to allow a third party to understand your code, run it, and confirm that it works.

 ## ATM Client Design Requirements